deejaygraham/sketchnoting-for-developers/draft.md

 # Using

 Is it just for personal recording of conferences, talks, meetings?
 There are other uses this was just one example to get you started.

-In Education, Julie Stitt and Derek Bruff are exploring using VN in class rooms and are seeing improvements in pupil outcomes for recall and engagement.
+In Education, Julie Stitt and Derek Bruff are exploring using VN in class rooms and are seeing improvements in pupil outcomes for understanding, recall and engagement.

-Vanessa Ralph - Kickstarter - Chemistry textbook (image)
+Vanessa Ralph - has a Kickstarter to sketchote a Chemistry textbook (image)

-Austin Kleon keeps a daily journal of his todo and what he has achieved.
-He (and lots of others) seem to like to do Book summaries
+Austin Kleon keeps a daily journal of his todo lists and what he achieved during the day.
+He (and lots of others) seem to like to do Book summaries in sketchnote form.

 For the agile folk amongst us:

 Laurens Bonnema, agile coach - uses SNs to facilitate some of the Scrum Process - in sprint planning, during retrospectives and reviews.
 If anyone is interested in this, Laurens runs a course for Product Owners and there are details in the SNW.

 I talked about Atlassian at the start - building shared understanding